openshift-labs/learn-katacoda/ansibleop/ansible-operator-overview/step2.md

 ## Structure of a *Watches file*

-The **Watches file** contains a list of mappings from Custom Resources, identified by it's Group, Version, and Kind (GVK), to an Ansible Role or Playbook.
+The **Watches file** maps Custom Resources (identified by Group, Version, and Kind [GVK]) to Ansible Roles and Playbooks.
 The Operator expects this mapping file in a predefined location: `/opt/ansible/watches.yaml`

-Each listing within the mapping file has mandatory fields:
+Each mapping within the Watches file has mandatory fields:

+---

 * **group**: Group of the Custom Resource that you will be watching.